 This wonderful, juicy, fascinating window of your child’s life is a unique time for learning and so often when the moments of resistance need to run free, when the meltdowns come because you cannot understand what they are trying to tell you, when the endless questions just don’t end – breathe and know that this is normal!
 These challenging moments are happening in almost every home that has a precious toddler living within its walls.
 Natasha Daniels has a similar sense of toddler land.

 When it gets tough, remember you are not a lousy parent — things will get better.
 You will lose your cool – yes, you will have moments when you want to act like a toddler and throw a tantrum too, and you will need to apologise from time to time – this is also normal!

 I also invite you to hold a special place of compassion for those who have toddlers who have serious disorders, or a disability or a life-threatening illness because those toddlers still need to walk the same journey.
 Sharing the journey with a caring family and/or supportive friends can make this ride a little easier.

 Every stage of child development has gifts and challenges – please try to focus on the gifts.
 Toddler hugs and snuggles are beyond precious and seeing the world through their eyes of wonder and fascination is beyond beautiful.

 I am loving revisiting toddler land and feel blessed to be a special part of my grandkids’ and my great nieces’ and nephews’ lives.
-I had to wait such a long time for these times and I am planning on creating memories that matter over and over again.
+I had to wait such a long time for this and I am planning on creating memories that matter, over and over again.